 To descend, take the easier route via Santhosh Hotel to reach Karekatte.
 Descending through Hidlumane falls can be treacherous.

 You can stay overnight atop the hill.
 You could pitch tents or opt to stay at the guest house.
 You need to book in advance for rooms.
 There are other homestays besides the guest house, where lodging can be arranged.

 Food and refreshments are available at the guest house and homestays.

 The best time to trek this place would be from Oct-Feb.
 During monsoon, it becomes impossible to cross the Hidlumane falls, which will be at its fullest.

-During post monsoon, the place is also infested with leeches.
-It can turn very chilly during night.
+During post-monsoon, the place is also infested with leeches.
+It can turn very chilly during the night.
 So take adequate warm clothes if you plan to stay in tents.

 All photos by Swaroop C H- More Photos

 The secret to ascending any trail lies in building your cardiovascular endurance.
 You can begin by jogging everyday.
 Ideally, you should be able to jog 4 km in 20 minutes before the start of the trek.
 It takes time to be able to cover this distance in the given time.
 Start slow and increase your pace everyday.
 Swimming, cycling and stair climbing without too many breaks in between can help too.
 Strength This is another area you should work on.
 You will need to build strength in your muscles and in your core body.
 You can do some squats to strengthen your leg muscles.
 Do around 3 sets of squats, with 8 squats in each set.
 Apart from this, you can add planks and crunches to your work out.